humphs078/pands-problem-sheet/README.md

 Joseph Raphson, is a root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function - [Wikipedia](https://en.wikipedia.org/wiki/Newton%27s_method) (last accessed 02/03/2023).

+**Reflection** - the precision of the output was the challenge.
+Precision was achieved by the use of a "for" loop iterating 100 times within a function.

 [Reference 1](https://tutorialsinhand.com/Articles/python-program-to-find-square-root-of-a-number-using-newton-square-root-formula.aspx) -
 Last accessed 02/03/2023